 The Postal History of the World War II Mail Between New Zealand and Switzerland by Robin Startup and Charles LaBlonde, Contains much GB Archive material, as well as NZ, Swiss and Red Cross archival, extensive bibliography, 2005, 130 pages, card, $27.50

 Roosevelt, De Gaulle and the Posts by D. M. Giangreco Franco-American War Relations Viewed Through Their Effects on the French Postal System, 1942-1944.
 The background behind the RF overprints.
 1988, 192 pages, card, 100 illustrations including covers $15.00

 Postal History of American POW's: World War II, Korea, Vietnam by Norman Gruenzner, A fine companion volume to the above.
 1979, 138 pages, one page corrigenda, paper case, $26.50

 Censorship of International Civilian Mail During World War II by Steven M. Roth The History, Structure and Operation of the US Office of Censorship.
 A superb study of the system and operation, some markings are illustrated.
-1991, 104 pages, card, La Posta Monograph Vol. 6, two copies available, $35.00
+1991, 104 pages, card, La Posta Monograph Vol. 6, $45.00, sold out but enquire

 A Postal History, Cancellation Study of the U.S. Pacific Islands (including the Trust Territories) by Robert T. Murphy A detailed study of the markings with good historical background.